 Rare Disease Day Special 2017: Understanding Neuroendocrine Tumors

 If you are struggling to get a diagnosis for chronic symptoms like diarrhea, flushing, abdominal pain, fatigue or wheezing, you may want to get tested for Neuroendocrine tumors (NETs).
-Symptoms vary widely between NET patients and may be confused with Irritable Bowel Syndrome, rosacea, ulcers, Crohn’s disease, allergies or pneumonia.
+Symptoms vary widely between NET patients and may be confused with irritable bowel syndrome, rosacea, ulcers, Crohn’s disease, allergies or pneumonia.
 Blood work and urine tests are available, as well as CT, PET and other imaging techniques that can locate and identify NET lesions.
-New products, such as gallium Ga 68 dotatate for PET imaging have recently been approved by the FDA, and other innovations are on the way.
 There is a huge gap between the number of patients diagnosed with NETs and the number of people who are living with NETs, but are unaware that they have the disease.

 We get it—life can get messy.
 Responsibilities, career moves, family situations, and more can get in the way of focusing on our mental health.
 Sometimes it feels like we just don’t have enough time to take care of ourselves.
 Here are five ways to get to pick yourself up by the bootstraps when you’re feeling stuck.

 Caption Call is designed to help people with hearing loss use the phone to stay connected with loved ones and conduct important business of life with complete confidence.

 We're covering all things health on this episode of The Balancing Act, from breast reconstruction to supporting a healthy digestive system with probiotics.